salilab/mdt/doc/intro.rst

 :meth:`Table.smooth`, :meth:`Table.super_smooth`,
 :meth:`Table.normalize`, :meth:`Table.offset_min`, :meth:`Table.close`
 expect the dependent features to be the last features.
-If necessary you can reorder the features using :meth:`Table.integrate`.
+If necessary you can reorder the features using :meth:`Table.reshape` or :meth:`Table.integrate`.

 .. _binspec: